A Risk-Managed Steady-State Analysis to Assess the Impact of Power Grid Uncertainties: (RMSS)

 \subsection{Sensitivity Analysis}

-Before presenting the complete algorithm for \RMSSShort{}, we discuss our method for obtaining first-order \critical{} sensitivities, $\lambda$.
-First-order sensitivities provide the maximum contributions to a \critical’s variance/covariance, skewness, and kurtosis \cite{cacuci-2018}.
-Without sensitivities, it is impossible to perform any form of predictive modeling like \RMSSShort{} \cite{cacuci-2018}.
-Thus, it is vital to obtain the first-order \critical{} sensitivities accurately and efficiently.
+First-order sensitivities provide the maximum contributions to a \crit's variance/covariance, skewness, and kurtosis \cite{cacuci-2018}.
+Without sensitivities, performing any form of predictive modeling like RMSS is impossible\cite{cacuci-2018}.
+Thus, it is vital to obtain the first-order \crit{} sensitivities accurately and efficiently.

 Methods to obtain sensitivities can be either deterministic or statistical (global) \cite{saltelli-2007, cacuci-2018}.
 Statistical methods are easy to implement but may require thousands of simulations to obtain the exact sensitivities \cite{cacuci-2018}.
-Deterministic methods can rapidly obtain thousands of performance sensitivities but may suffer when the performance behavior is highly nonlinear.
-This work combines deterministic and statistical methods for computing sensitivities into a hybrid approach to maximize accuracy and efficiency.
+Deterministic methods can rapidly get thousands of performance sensitivities but may suffer when the performance behavior is highly nonlinear.
+This work uses deterministic methods for computing sensitivities to maximize computational efficiency.

-Our hybrid approach consists of two parts.
-First, we perform a deterministic sensitivity analysis to compute the first-order performance sensitivities rapidly.
-Second, suppose any performances exhibit a highly nonlinear behavior that we cannot capture with deterministic sensitivity analysis.
-In that case, we perform a global sensitivity analysis for only those performance sensitivities we seek.

-We obtain sensitivities deterministically using adjoint sensitivity analysis.
+We obtain sensitivities deterministically using adjoint sensitivity analysis (ASA).
 This method uses the adjoint system to compute the first-order sensitivities.
 Adjoint sensitivity analysis is used in circuits, nuclear engineering, and various other fields to estimate the first-order sensitivities quickly and accurately \cite{bakr-2013, Pileggi-1995, cacuci-2018}.

 Our adjoint sensitivity analysis is summarized as follows.
 We begin by performing an ECF power flow analysis on our power grid which is the solution to the system of linear equations of the form: